About

 The game of creation is another one.
 There is something beautiful about bringing abstraction to life.
 If I wouldn't have studied finance and accounting, I would have gone to school for design or engineering.
 I built my first product after graduating from college.
 It wasn't rocket science—a bamboo pen with postcards packaged beautifully.
 The ability to bring the vision to life and sharing with others was fulfilling.
 Soon after that, I learned how to write code.
 Creating has become my obsession.
 My motto is now “don't complain, create.”

-Lastly, the game of finding harmony with my soul.
+Lastly, the game of finding harmony with soul.
 I cherish immersing out in the nature, being out in the woods, hiking trails, climbing mountains, gazing at the stars, reading in solitude, teaching my son about life and creating beautiful things.
 When I pursue these things, I am in my truest element.
 There is no pain, and more importantly my soul is alive.
 All these things help me build surplus of positive energy.
 All I am striving for is to become a tree with continuous goals—firmly rooted, building deep systems, growing slowly, abandoning fail paths, finding new paths, seeking light, free from external conditions, working bottoms up, building inside out, cultivating others, and exploring for the sake of exploration without any expectations.

 Scientia potentia est,